trueheart78/trueheart78.com/now.md

 I'm currently living in Franklin, OH working remote for [CoverMyMeds](http://covermymeds.com) as a software developer.

-*Last updated on September 18th, 2016*
+*Last updated on October 2nd, 2016*

 ### Now

+* Studying _The Ruby Closures Book_.
 * Building a podcast site.
-* Working with Rails 5
+* Working with Rails 5.
-* Crafting some [Simple CLI Tools](https://github.com/trueheart78/simple-cli-tools) in Ruby
+* Crafting some [Simple CLI Tools](https://github.com/trueheart78/simple-cli-tools) in Ruby.

 ### Coming Up